 What is a Scareware Attack?

 A scareware Attack is a malware attack that is carried out by threat actors using social engineering tactics.
-They target users in general by displaying ads or pop-ups on specific websites, scaring them that their computer system are vulnerable.
+They target users in general by displaying ads or pop-ups on specific websites, scaring them that their computer systems are vulnerable.

 Users are enticed to purchase useless software, download malware-infected software, visit websites that automatically download malware into the system, and so on.
 The notion of social engineering tactics being used in this attack is to create a sense of urgency and claim that the data of users is in a vulnerable position.